curityio/react-native-haapi-example/README.md

 ```

 Connected emulators or devices will use the `HOST_BASE_URL` to connect to the Curity Identity Server in Docker.\
-For a deployment that should work for both Android and iOS, use the local computer's IP address.\
+For a backend that should work for both Android and iOS, use the local computer's IP address.\
 iOS can use the value `localhost` and some Android emulators may require the special value `10.0.2.2`.

 ## 3. Configure the Application